egovernment/eregistrations/documentation/styles.md

 1. **No element id's** in css rules (in our application id's are set strictly for JS related functionalituies).
 2. **Classnames in lower case dash convention** e.g. foo-bar *(not fooBar)*.
 3. **Functional Class Names** - specifiy element class names (of components and its items) based on their function.
+4. **Sub components classes names** should contain component class name and added after dash their own identifier e.g. .foo-bar*(component)* .foo-bar-sub*(sub-component)* (this may not be yet in all components - if found wrong sub-components names convinin, ticket should be created and fix should be applied).
 4. **All prefixed properties are resolved** automatically (no need to add manualy) with help of [this utiltiy](https://github.com/medikoo/css-aid#css-aid) (there's a change we're move to more powerful autoprefixer at some point).
 5. **Use variables** - for colors and sizes, variables defined at beginning of *base.css* file should be used.
 [This utiltiy](https://github.com/medikoo/css-aid#variables) is used for variables.
 6. **Vertical rhythm in layout (VR)** - whole layout needs to comply to this rule, see [article](http://24ways.org/2006/compose-to-a-vertical-rhythm/) (We confirm it with browser extensions, e.g. GridFox on Firefox or PixelPerfect for Chrome (for this use *grid-22.png* file, placed in *eregistrations/css folder*).